appleplectic/appleplectic/README.md

 Hi, I’m @appleplectic!

-I enjoy programming with Python, Rust, and C++, and game development with Unreal Engine and Godot.
+I enjoy programming with C++, Python, Rust, and Go, and game development with Godot and Unreal Engine.